 Prerequisite(s): MUS 121Z with a grade of "C" or higher.
+Comment: MUS 122Z is repeatable for a maximum of four credits.

-MUS122Z is a continuation of MUS121Z.
-The course places increased emphasis on note reading and standard notation.
+MUS122Z, a continuation of MUS121Z, places increased emphasis on note reading and standard notation.
 Students utilize music theory knowledge for arranging and harmonizing melodies.
 Development and expansion of 'ukulele techniques.